 All students have the opportunity to perform in our annual Christmas Concert in Term 4.

 The music program at Baxter Primary School focuses on students participating in making music together.
 Students sing, dance, play instruments, listen to and respond to a variety of music genres in the music classroom.
-During the 60 minute music classes students have the opportunity to learn skills in playing recorder, ukulele, keyboards, drums and other percussion instruments as well as singing and dancing.
+During the 60 minute music classes students have the opportunity to learn skills in playing ukulele, keyboards, guitars, drums and other percussion instruments as well as singing and dancing.
 Music lessons are differentiated for all student’s musical understanding and abilities so that everyone is involved in making music together as we ‘jam’ in groups or as a class.

 Information Communication Technology (ICT)